Politics of Jordan: Corruption

 Jordan ranked 47th out of 180 nations in the Corruption Perceptions Index.
 The Constitution of Jordan states that no member of Parliament can have any financial or business dealings with the government and no member of the royal family can be in the government.
 However, corruption remains a problem in Jordan despite progress.
-Corruption cases are examined by the Anti-Corruption Commission and then referred to the judiciary for legal action.
-Corruption in Jordan takes the form of nepotism, favouritism, and bribery.
+The Anti-Corruption Commission examines corruption cases and then referred to the judiciary for legal action.
+Corruption in Jordan takes the form of nepotism, favoritism, and bribery.

 2018 Protests

 The 2018 Jordanian protests started as a general strike organized by more than 30 trade unions on 30 May 2018 after the government of Hani Mulki submitted a new tax law to Parliament.
 The bill followed IMF-backed measures to tackle Jordan's growing public debt.

 The day following the strike on 31 May, the government raised fuel and electricity prices responding to an increase in international oil prices, which led to more public discontent.
 On 1 June King Abdullah intervened and ordered the freeze of the price hikes.

-The protests continued for four days until Mulki submitted his resignation to the King on 4 June, and Omar Razzaz, his education minister, became Prime Minister.
+The protests continued for four days until Mulki submitted his resignation to the King on 4 June, and Omar Razzaz, his education minister, became prime minister.
 Protests only ceased after Razzaz announced his intention of withdrawing the new tax bill.